ankur-gupta/pyspark-playground/README.md

 The same applies to ports on the host machine.

 ### Why is there no `https://` ?
-Both jupyter notebook and spark serve web pages.
+Both jupyter notebook and Spark serve web pages.
 These web pages are served on `http://` instead of `https://`, by default.
 For jupyter, this can be fixed as shown in [pyspark-notebook](https://github.com/jupyter/docker-stacks/blob/master/base-notebook/jupyter_notebook_config.py#L18) but this hasn't been implemented yet.
-For spark web UIs, this is more difficult as mentioned [here](https://stackoverflow.com/questions/44936756/how-to-configure-spark-standalones-web-ui-for-https).
+For Spark web UIs, this is more difficult as mentioned [here](https://stackoverflow.com/questions/44936756/how-to-configure-spark-standalones-web-ui-for-https).
 Spark 3.0 is in around the corner and we'll wait until that becomes mainstream